pmckay/K-Means-Segmentation-NOAA_Ice_Coverage/README.md

 <img width="1148" alt="Screenshot 2025-03-08 at 1 08 18 PM" src="https://github.com/user-attachments/assets/96e83a41-e88e-42cf-9cb9-1d9ca3aabd05" />

-In this image, cluster 0 and 2 have been combined into the "ice" cover while cluster 1 has remained as "Water."
+In this image, clusters 0 and 2 have been combined into the "ice" cover while cluster 1 remains "Water."
 This classification allowed for linear regression analysis of ice and water percent cover.

 <br/>